What do we mean by a Bone Marrow?

 Bone marrow is a tissue which performs a number of important functions.
 It acts as a reserve for stem cells and as well as storage of fatty tissue.
 Any problem with this issue and it can directly affect the working of the body.

 Some of the diseases in which the bone marrow is compromised are:

-Some of these diseases are genetic such as sickle cell anaemia and thalassemia while the other is acquired such as aplastic anaemia, myelodysplastic syndrome or polycythaemia Vera etc. Generally, the bone marrow cancers can be both genetic and acquired as their exact cause is unknown.
+Some of these diseases are genetic such as sickle cell anemia and thalassemia while the other is acquired such as aplastic anemia, myelodysplastic syndrome or polycythemia Vera etc. Generally, the bone marrow cancers can be both genetic and acquired as their exact cause is unknown.

 What is a Bone Marrow Transplant?